 Shelf of Worlds

-A running list of fantasy recommendations for old souls, wanderers, witches, and anyone who feels the world tremble at its seams.
+A running list of fantasy and sci-fi recommendations for old souls, wanderers, dreamers, and anyone who feels the world tremble at it's seams.

 These books are linked through Bookshop.org.
 If you purchase through those links, I receive a small 10% commission — at no extra cost to you.
 Part of the sale goes directly to supporting independent bookstores across the country.
 It's a quiet win-win for readers, dreamers, and local shops keeping the literary world alive.